-Valley gutters with a minimum width of eight feet or under-drains are required across intersections.
+- B. Valley Gutters and Under-Drains.
+Valley gutters with a minimum width of eight feet or underdrains are required across intersections.
 The construction of valley gutters or under-drains must comply with the Standard Drawings.
 Alley gutters must be constructed across alleys in conformance with the Standard Drawings.
 Valley gutters may not cross streets with a width of a major collector or greater.
-Drainage must be placed in appropriately sized pipes at those points and drained to daylight.
+Drainage must be placed in appropriately sized pipes at those points and drained to daylight. - C. Drainage Channel Design.
+Drainage channels must be designed to maintain a minimum velocity of two feet per second and a maximum velocity of eight feet per second where possible. - D. Drainage Pipe.
+No public storm water drainage pipe may be less than 18 inches in diameter.
+All public storm water drainage pipes must be corrosive-resistant pipe and have a design life of at least 50 years.